Correspondences of the Third Kind: Camera Pose Estimation from Object Reflection: Learning-Based Correspondence Detection

 \subsection{Network Architecture}

-We use a UNet architecture described in~\cite{yamashita2023deepsharm} (Tab.
+We use the UNet-based architecture described in~\cite{yamashita2023deepsharm} (Tab.
 5) to implement the feature extraction networks for correspondence detection.
-Each of the feature extraction network consists of a series of two UNets.
+Each of the feature extraction networks consists of a series of two UNets.
 We set the number of output channels of the UNets to 36.